-All applications are reviewed by Culture Works and MCACD staff for completeness and eligibility before advancing to an independent review panel of artists, arts administrators, educators, and other knowledgeable community members who understand and have an appreciation for the careers and professional development of artists.
+All applications are reviewed by Culture Works and MCACD staff for completeness and eligibility before advancing to an independent review panel of artists, arts administrators, educators, and other community members who understand and have an appreciation for the creative process, career paths, and professional development of artists and creatives.
 Every effort is made to avoid conflicts of interest.

 Panelists review and score eligible applications independently over the course of a month.
-In mid-November 2024, they will convene at a virtual public panel meeting to discuss applications and make funding recommendations as a group (see p.
+In early December 2025, they will convene at a virtual public panel meeting to discuss applications and make funding recommendations as a group (see p.
 7).
 To facilitate discussion and funding recommendations, applications with the lowest initial scores may be eliminated from consideration prior to the public meeting.
-Applicants will be notified in advance of whether their application will proceed to the panel meeting.
+Applicants will be notified in advance of whether their application will proceed to the panel meeting (through the email provided in the application).